NJDOL Digital Equity Training Grant/NJIT’s "Building Digital Bridges" Program

 - Career Readiness Coaching: Includes resume improvement, interview coaching, and optimizing job performance offered live remotely via Zoom.
 Learners begin with group training and then meet individually online with their mentors.

-5. When does the program begin and end?
 The training (offered in English) will begin officially in September 2025 with applications being accepted starting in July 2025 and the first round ending May 31, 2026.
 Additionally, programming is contingent upon continued funding.
 Groups are likely to start each month from September 2025 through January 2026 and can support up to 150 participants in total.

 Yes, participants who satisfy the program requirements can earn a refurbished laptop with a case and mouse to keep.
 To be eligible, participants generally need to meet 80% attendance across all scheduled program events and training sessions, attend mandatory sessions, and/or successfully obtain the CompTIA ITF+ certification and NJIT AI literacy microcredential.